thzandvl/microhack-sap-data/DataFlowConfig.md

 <img src="images/synapsews/paymentMapping.jpg">

-* Create, publish and trigger the integration pipeline
+* Publish and then trigger the integration pipeline
 * Check the result in Synapse using SQL

 ```sql